w3c/cogai/WebNNM/README.md

 **Overfitting**: occurs when a model memorizes noise and specific details of the training data rather than learning general patterns, making a separate testing subset essential to objectively measure how well the model performs on new, unseen information.

 **Batches**: are used to divide a dataset into smaller groups to make the training process more memory-efficient and to provide more frequent, stable updates to the model's weights via gradient descent.
+The WebNNM model syntax omits the batch size, which is given by the inference context for inference, and by the dataset for testing and training.

 **Sequence**: a structured ordering of data points, such as words in a sentence or daily stock prices, used to help a model capture temporal dependencies and context where the meaning of an element depends on what came before it.
+The WebNNM model syntax omits the sequence length, which is given by the inference context for inference, and by the dataset for testing and training.
+Note that for multimodal models, each modality will have its own sequence length, e.g. one for audio and another for video.